Aging and driving–The aging adult and the privilege of driving

 Over time our joints may get stiff and our muscles weaken.
 It can become more difficult to turn your head.
 Stiff shoulders and bad knees can affect how we drive.
 A few seconds of slower reaction time can make a difference in safety.

 Our eyesight is the primary sense utilized in driving.
 Our eyes relay the information to our brain as se drive.
 As we age we need more light to see things.

 Oncoming headlights, street lights and sun glare may affect what we are able to see.
 Night vision and the lack of light at night, affects our ability to see things clearly.
 This can affect our response time.
 The area you can see around you (called peripheral vision) may become narrower.
 Aging eyes are a part of aging and driving concerns.

 A few seconds can make a difference in a serious situation.

-May make it difficult for you to do two things at once.
+Difficulty with concentrating may make it difficult for you to do two things at once.
 These are all normal changes of aging, but they can affect your ability to drive safely.
-Here is a program you may want to investigate;
+Here is a program you may want to investigate; Elderly Driving Assessments

 Decrease in hearing

 Hearing may affect your ability to respond in a safe and timely fashion.
 Decreased hearing may keep you from hearing oncoming emergency vehicles.
 It may keep you from hearing someone honking to make you aware of a dangerous situation